jbcodeforce/aws-studies/docs/infra/index.md

     * The expected state is defined in a 'spot request' which can be cancelled.
 One time or persistent request types are supported.
 Cancel a spot request does not terminate instances, but need to be the first thing to do and then terminate the instances.
     * **Spot fleets** allow to automatically request spot instance and on-demand instance with the lowest price to meet the target capacity within the price constraints.

-Use **EC2 launch templates** to automate instance launches, simplify permission policies, and enforce best practices across the organization.
+Use **EC2 launch templates** to automate instance launches, to simplify permission policies, and to enforce best practices across the organization.
 (Look very similar to docker image)

+### Metadata

+When in a EC2 instance shell we can get access to EC2 metadata by going to the URL: **http://169.254.169.254/latest/meta-data/**

 ### AMI